Talk to someone or make an appointment.

 Fine needle aspirate

 A small needle is inserted into the breast and suction is used to collect cells for study.
-This is done in selective situations such as some lymph node biopsies.
+This is done in selective situations such as some lymph node biopsies, but is used much less commonly than core needle biopsies in modern practice.

 In some instances a surgical, or excisional, biopsy will be recommended.
 This requires a short procedure in the operating room that can usually be done with sedation and local anesthesia.